getify/You-Dont-Know-JS/scope & closures/ch1.md

 If *Engine* eventually finds a variable, it assigns the value `2` to it.
 If not, *Engine* will raise its hand and yell out an error!

-To summaraize: two distinct actions are taken for a variable assignment: First, *Compiler* declares a variable (if not previously declared), and second, when executing, *Engine* looks up the variable in *Scope* and assigns to it, if found.
+To summaraize: two distinct actions are taken for a variable assignment: First, *Compiler* declares a variable (if not previously declared in the current scope), and second, when executing, *Engine* looks up the variable in *Scope* and assigns to it, if found.

 ### Compiler Speak